Procuring the exact loan to pay for medical school can be difficult to maneuver.

 Private education loans are competitive, as they are given through banks.
 These loans can have both fixed or variable interest rates.

-Private student loan terms are largely dependent on credit, but other factors are also taken into consideration.
+Private student loan terms are largely dependent on credit checks, but other factors are also taken into consideration.

 You can often find some very good private student loans.
 Some offer even lower interest rates than federal student loan options.

 There’s a catch.
-Choosing to borrow through private student loans shackles the borrower to a huge downfall: Borrowers of private student loans cannot benefit from any loan forgiveness or other federal programs that could save money in the long run.
+Choosing to borrow through private lenders shackles the borrower to a huge downfall: Borrowers of private student loans cannot benefit from any loan forgiveness or other federal programs that could save money in the long run.

 It is important to factor this into your decision when considering private student loans as a viable option — or risk regretting your decision later.